Objective and Description

 M.S.-Ph.D.
 Track Students

-To meet the educational goal of a broad-based technical background in Mechanical Engineering, it is expected that each student will take sufficient graduate coursework to obtain in-depth knowledge in at least two areas of Mechanical Engineering.
-Students whose background is in a field other than Mechanical Engineering must satisfy the Masters of Science core requirements.
-Note that registration in elective courses outside the ME department requires prior approval of the ME graduate advisor and student's committee chair.
-Otherwise they will not count towards the graduation requirements.
-The doctoral degree program consists of a minimum of 24 credit hours of coursework beyond the Master's degree level plus 9 hours of dissertation and 2 hours of seminar and requires the successful completion of the following requirements:
+To meet the educational goal of a broad-based technical background in mechanical engineering, it is expected that each student will take sufficient graduate coursework to obtain in-depth knowledge in at least two areas of mechanical engineering.
+Students whose background is in a field other than mechanical engineering must satisfy the Master of Science core requirements.
+Note that registration in elective courses outside the Mechanical and Aerospace Engineering Department requires prior approval of the mechanical engineering graduate advisor and the student's committee chair.
+Otherwise, they will not count toward graduation requirements.
+The doctoral degree program consists of a minimum of 24 credit hours of coursework beyond the master's degree plus 9 hours of dissertation and 2 hours of seminar, and requires the successful completion of the following requirements: